aalsayed70/secure-nestjs-backend-api/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📄 License

-This project is licensed under the UNLICENSED License.

-## 🆘 Support

-For support and questions, please open an issue in the repository.

-## 🔄 Version History

-- **v0.0.1** - Initial release with basic CRUD operations
-  - Dashboard analytics
-  - Account management
-  - Corporate data handling
-  - Combo list management
-  - MySQL integration with TypeORM

----

 **Note**: This is a development version.
 Ensure proper security measures and environment configuration before production deployment.